alex-d-bondarev/learn-dropwizard/README.md

 How to start the LearnDW application from terminal
 ---

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean install` to build application
 1. Start application with `java -jar target/com-learn-dropwizard-1.0-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`
+1. To check that application is running navigate to url `http://localhost:8080`

 How to start the LearnDW application from IDE
 ---